Why it's called Ask The W

 That is why the product is called Ask The W.

+The six W's are the field language underneath those questions.
 Why captures the reason.
 What captures the choice or outcome.
-Who captures ownership and trust.
+Who captures ownership, maker identity, and trust.
 How captures the mechanism or tradeoff.
 When captures timing and sequencing.
 Where captures the source, system, customer segment, or operating surface affected by the choice.

 That is the difference between a log and a judgement layer built on decision intelligence.